 - Apartment (1 bedroom) 1,219 EUR

-Germany is quite an International country, especially cities like Berlin, Frankfurt.
+Germany is an international country, especially cities like Berlin, Munich, and Frankfurt have a large number of expats.
 For example, even relatively small (700,000 people) german town Düsseldorf has 8,400 Japanese inhabitants.

-Germany has 12 million of foreigners in the country which is about 12% of the total population.
+Germany has 12 million foreign residents, which is about 12% of the total population.

 Some sectors in Germany require skilled workers from abroad.
 Shortages are especially evident in the electrical and mechanical engineering fields.

-It’s also a good place for English speaking IT professionals, engineers, researches, university professors, and high-level executives.
+It’s also good place for English-speaking IT professionals, engineers, researchers, university professors, and high-level executives.
 At many other positions, expats will need some knowledge of German to be able to work in Germany.

 Companies like L’Oreal, Henkel, BMW, Trivago create a great international atmosphere, and it’s without mentioning Berlin, Munchen, and Hamburg.

-There is probably no country that beats the US in the number of immigrants and international workers.
-However, more and more Americans become expats and leave the country, while immigrants come coming.
+There is probably no country that beats the US, in the number of immigrants and international workers.
+However, more and more Americans become expats and leave the country, while immigrants continue to come.

-The country has 47 million immigrants of 328.2 million total population or 14%.
-In reality not really a huge difference with Germany.
+The country has 47 million immigrants of 328,2 million total population or 14%.

-The highest concentrations of expats in the US are in New York, Washington D.C., and San Francisco.
+The biggest expat communities are in the US are in New York, Washington D.C., and San Francisco.

 The unfair advantage of moving as a foreigner to the USA is you don’t need to learn another language as in the case of Germany!

-The US is a popular expat destination and one of the most multi-cultural countries in the world with large communities of Mexican, Spanish, Italian, African American, Puerto Rican, Indian and Chinese communities.
+The US is a popular expat destination and one of the most multi-cultural countries globally, with large Mexican, Spanish, Italian, African American, Puerto Rican, Indian and Chinese communities.

-New York and Wall Street are the most famous financial districts in the world and many expats are based here if they are engaged in any type of finance-related job.
+New York and Wall Street are the most famous financial districts in the world, and many expats are based here when working in the finance sector.

 The biggest prospects for expats in the USA exist in high technology or niche markets.
 The US Department of Labor has forecast a requirement for 900,000 engineers in biomedical, software, and life sciences.

-Despite the great opportunities, American immigration law makes it difficult for foreigners to come and work in the country.
-Receiving the Green card becomes more complicated with the years, Germany is more open and easier for immigrants and expats.
+Despite the great opportunities, American immigration law makes it difficult for foreigners to come for work.
+Receiving the Green card has become more complicated with the years.
+Germany is more open and easier for immigrants and expats.

 Both countries have a high standard of living.
 However, Germany has less poverty, social disbalance, and tensions, or refugees than the USA.

-Most people very satisfied with life in Germany, they have many rights, freedom, and their voices are heard by the government.
-To be exact, 93% of the German population is satisfied with their current life, when in the US this number is just around 80%.
+Most people are very satisfied with life in Germany, they have many rights, freedom, and their voices are taken seriously by the government.
+To be exact, 93% of the German population is satisfied with their current life, while this number is just around 80% in the US.

 The ratio of prices and earnings is well matched, you can find ways to save but also to spend a lot.
 Frankfurt has the 9th highest wages in the world and the relatively low cost of living, thus people there can afford more.

-The crime rates are extremely low, therefore Germany is a saver place than the USA.
+The crime rates are extremely low, therefore, Germany is a safer place than the USA.

 The standard of living is also high in the USA but it also depends on which aspects are we talking about.
 Health care is expensive and not at the same level as in Germany.
 The USA also has a bigger gap between poor and rich, than Germany.

-However, the United States ranks at the top in housing, find an apartment is easier and more affordable than in Germany.
-Income is higher in some fields, people have higher purchasing power due to the lower taxes.
+However, the United States ranks at the top in housing.
+Finding an apartment is more accessible, easy and affordable than in Germany.
+Income is higher in some fields.
+People have higher purchasing power due to the lower taxes.

-Other difference in the standard of living is that crime rates are much higher in the US and especially in murdering.
+Another difference in the standard of living is that crime rates are much higher in the US, especially in murdering.

-Another problem with the USA which Germany doesn’t have it’s that too many university graduates can’t find a job.
-Some might work in different fields after college to earn at least some money.
+The problem with the USA that Germany doesn’t have it’s that too many university graduates can’t find a suitable job.
+Many decide to work in different fields after college to earn at least some money.

 Germany is a diverse country with a large variety of different landscapes.
 It stretches from the North and Baltic seas to the Alps in the south, where the border with Austria also lies.

-The landscape is predominantly flat and the climate is moderate with chilly temperatures.
+The landscape is predominantly flat, the climate is moderate with chilly temperatures.
 But there are also highlands, rolling hills, lowlands, beautiful lakes, and rivers.
 Forest covers a huge percentage of Germand land, almost a third.

 You can spend your weekends wandering in the forests, sitting by many rivers and lakes, hiking hills, and mountains or exploring beaches and islands in the north.

 The USA surely beats Germany at this point.
-The size of the country plays the role here and the USA in times bigger than Germany and located in different climate zones.
+The size of the country plays the role here.
+The US is in times bigger than Germany and is located in different climate zones.